 The supervised swimming area and snack bar at Kelso Conservation Area have been moved to the Boat Rentals area on Kelso Lake.
 The relocation is due to lower than normal water levels at Kelso.

 The swimming area is lifeguarded, buoyed, and the water quality is good.
 It is smaller than the other beach area but will still provide a safe and enjoyable swimming experience at Kelso.
 Current view of the swimming area is below.

 (posted June 30, 2016)

 Water levels lower than normal at Kelso

-Due to necessary repairs and infrastructure improvements on the Kelso Dam, the water levels in Kelso reservoir have been lowered.
+Due to necessary repairs and infrastructure improvements on the Kelso Dam, along with the recent lack of rainfall, and the necessity to maintain flow levels downstream of our reservoir, the water levels in Kelso Lake have been lowered significantly from annual norms.